AkashBE/insta-publish/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
 ```

-Make sure to replace `<repository_url>` and `<repository_directory>` with the appropriate values for your project.
-This README covers installation, configuration, usage, API endpoints, PM2 setup, and development.
+---

+This updated `README.md` includes the necessary details from both the watermark service and Instagram posting service, providing comprehensive instructions for setup, configuration, and usage.